 How to Strap a SUP to Your Roof Rack

-For the straps we recommend a NRS 9 foot strap that you can purchase on Amazon or REI for about $15.
-These straps are easy to use, and won't damage your board, unlike ratchet style straps which are easily over-tightened and will permanently indent your board.
+- Straps: We recommend a pair of NRS 9 foot straps, available on Amazon or REI for about $15.
+These straps are user-friendly and gentle on your board, unlike ratchet straps which can cause damage.

 Pro Tip: Having the buckles be on the passenger side of the car provides safety for yourself if you need to pull off to tighten or adjust on the road.

 Pro Tip: You can twist the strap on top of the board to prevent the straps from making a lot of noise while you're driving.

 For more paddleboarding tips, tricks, and to explore our durable Glide Paddle Boards, check out our other tutorials and product range.
 Your next water adventure awaits!